Will iconic images recorded in the grooves of an ancient vase unite the Holy Land or rip it further apart?

 The Beekeeper puts John Wick to Shame

 Just saw the latest Jason Statham movie.
 The Beekeeper.
 My reaction?
 Move over John Wick.
 Adam Clay takes over.
 And move over Keanu Reeves.
 Jason Statham isn't just an actor like you.
 Jason Statham is the real deal.
 Look, I had already posted about how disappointed I was with the last two John Wick movies.
 Sure the first two had me buying in.
 But the last two, well, the last two plain sucked.
 John Wick became a pussy.
 Anyone could be a John Wick.
 But only Jason Statham can be an Adam Clay.
 The movie even had a female Beekeeper, hired to kill the original Beekeeper.
 And like in real life, the man prevailed, and it was no contest.
 And hey, I am not a sexist or a misogynist.
 I am a realist.
 Sure there are some women out there who can beat up some men out there.
 But when it comes to the BEST male fighters versus the BEST female fighters, it's not going to be a contest.
 And in this movie, that's the way it was.
 Adam Clay had no problem taking out the female Beekeeper.
 So, like in the John Wick movies, it's a world-building premise.
 In the John Wick movies, you had the fictional assassins in their fictional world with their codes of conduct and the markers and the Continental, et al. Beekeepers are a fictional society above the law, used when the law doesn't work.
 And that means these guys are the top of the top of the top in regards to fighting ability.
 And that's my cup of tea.
 Like my own character from Killer of Killers and Killer Eyes.
 The top fighter in the world is Trent Smith.
 In The Beekeeper, the Beekeepers are the best.
 The one flaw in this movie was that the female Beekeeper seemed to be a loose cannon type of character.
-Firing a minigun at anything moving in her effort to kill the other Beekeeper (which included innocent civilians) was a little over the top.
+Firing a minigun at anything moving in her effort to kill the other Beekeeper (which included responding policemen) was over the top.
 Nevertheless, Adam Clay took her out, and in great fashion.
 Now I don't want to give the wrong impression.
 To avoid any misunderstands, I have said it over and over again, there is such a thing as STRONG female characters.
 But to prove you are a strong character doesn't mean you have to go around beating people up, or killing dozens of people, whether they deserve it or not.
 As a matter of indisputable fact, there is no woman in the world who can win a fight against Mike Tyson.
 All right?
 There is no woman in the world who can win a fight against Brock Lesnar, all right?
 All right.
 Bottom line?
 The Beekeeper is the best movie I've seen in a long time.
 Thank you Jason Statham.

 Wednesday, January 10, 2024